xuyuanxiang/redux-generator/README.md

 dispatch action:      { type: 'ROUTING_POP', payload: '/user/1' }
 ```

+Each action was returned by **syntax** after `yield` will be executed step by step.

+If one of `yield` throws error, the others after it will be terminated.

-Both of errors were thrown by `thunk yield` or rejected by `promise yield` will be dispatched to next.
+Both errors, whether `thunk yield` threw or `promise yield` rejected will be dispatched to next middleware.

 You should resolve them in other ways.
-Such as using `errorTranslator` middleware:
+Such as appending `errorTranslator` middleware after `generator` middleware to handle error.

-Config inital options:
+#### errorTranslator middleware

+Set up initial options when applying:

 ```
-import {applyMiddleware} from 'redux';
+import {applyMiddleware, createStore} from 'redux';
-import {errorTranslator} from 'redux-generator';
+import {generator, errorTranslator} from 'redux-generator';
 // or:
 // import errorTranslator from 'redux-generator/lib/errorTranslator';

 // initial middleware apply options const options = {};

-applyMiddleware(errorTranslator(options))
+// apply middlewares
+applyMiddleware(generator, errorTranslator(options))(createStore)...
 ```
---

-+ use default options
+---

+Default options property

 ```
 options = {} or undefefined

 // dispatch error in anywhere
 store.dispatch(new Error("FOO"));